SilbigerLab/pH_Spec/Protocols/README.md

     1. Unknown
         1. It is advisable you select at least three wells as replicates for each unknown sample.
         1. For each selected set of replicates you can provide an ID in the field below the plate map, then select Assign.
 It is advisable to provide an ID for your wells so you can assign these to your data later when processing.
-        1. Use identical ID's for any replicate wells (for running stats in R later)
+        1. Use identical ID's for any replicate wells (for post-processing in R later)
-1. Once your plate map is completed, select OK to save your plate.
+1. Once your plate map is completed, select OK to save your plate configuration.
 If you close this window without selecting OK, your changes will not be saved.
 1. If you itend to run the same plate through the reader more than once (i.e., once without m-cresol dye, and then once more with dye), then add multiple plates as needed on the lefthand sidebar.
     1. Each plate will save each run's set of data (i.e., data from your sample without m-cresol dye, and data from your sample with m-cresol)
     1. Shortcut: duplicate the plate you already created to keep the configuration settings of that plate.
 You do not need to relabel subsequent plates in the progrma if their labels would exactly match those from Plate1.